Data-Corruption/intermark.dev/public/getting-started.md

 [**Git**](https://git-scm.com/downloads), [**Go**](https://go.dev/doc/install), and [**Node.js**](https://nodejs.org/en/download)

 _For Node.js on windows, I recommend using the **Windows Installer (.msi)**, not the powershell script.
-Say yes to npm and adding to path if prompted_
+Also say yes to `npm` and `add to path` if prompted during the wizard_

 ---

 ### Forking the Repository

-On your preferred Git platform (GitHub, GitLab, etc.) fork the Intermark repository (On Github use the template feature), clone it to your local machine, and open it in a terminal.
+On your preferred Git platform (GitHub, GitLab, etc.) fork the [Intermark repository](https://github.com/Data-Corruption/intermark) (On Github use the template feature), clone it to your local machine, and open it in a terminal.

-If you want / need to manually fork for whatever reason:
+If you want / need to manually fork:

 <div id="fork_code"></div>

 ---

-### Dependencies
+### Setup

-Run the following command to install dependencies (go modules and tail/daisyui):
+Run the following command to install dependencies and setup LFS:

-<div id="deps_code"></div>
+<div id="setup_code"></div>

+If you are unsure if you already ran this command, you can run it again.
+It wont cause any issues.

 ---